 Jere read Wake of Buzzards by Mike Dressel and It's A Long Story, It's A Harrowing Yet Uplifting Jewish Story,It's Based On A True Story by Tom Hopkins

 Jeff Wills grew up in the suburbs of D.C., but has called NYC home his entire adult life.
 Though he enjoys making people cry as much as the next guy, Jeff’s specialty is physical comedy, and he is the founding member of commedia dell’arte and circus-theatre troupes.
 He has been acting professionally for over a dozen years, married for five, and a father for eighteen months.
 He can occasionally can be found hanging upside-down from the ceiling, walking on stilts, and blowing up insurrectionist androids.
 For more on Jeff, please visit jeffwills.net.

 Jeff read Don DeLillo by C.D.
 Rose, and Maternal Instincts by Melanie White

 A native New Yorker, Max has been seen on numerous stages including The Public, Theater for the New City, Cherry Lane, PS 122 and others.
-Film and television credits include Sisterhood of the Traveling Pants 2, Beneath the Rock (official selection at last year's SoHo International and East Harlem International Film Fests), and "Guiding Light".
+Film and television credits include Sisterhood of the Traveling Pants 2, Beneath the Rock, and "Guiding Light".
 Max just completed his 3rd year at The Juilliard School of Drama and recently made his directorial debut on his film Three Dates, exclusively starring members of his class.
 Max is the founder of G44 Productions; www.18actors.com.